8 Race Day Running Tips

 3. Stick to what works

 Race day is not the day to try out a new shirt or new energy gels that you bought at the race expo.
 When I say stick to what works, I literally mean follow the same nutritional plan you have followed during your long runs.
 Make sure you wear similar socks, shirts, and shorts that you wore on long runs so you know how your body will react to this gear.
 The other thing I recommend is to bring a sample of Aquaphor or Bodyglide so that if you start to chafe during a race, you can quickly reduce the damage.
 You can often pick up free samples at expos.
+This also goes to prerace meal.
+Don’t try any new foods the day before a race.

 4. Lay everything out the night before